Michael B. Alexander Biography

-After serving as Executive Assistant to the President of Barnard College from 1979-1981, Michael followed his actress wife, Mary Barbara Alexander, to Los Angeles where he began a substantial career with MCA, Inc., the entertainment conglomerate.
+After serving as Executive Assistant to the President of Barnard College from 1979-1981, he decided to defer his initial career interests in the higher education field and follow his actress wife, Mary Barbara Alexander, to Los Angeles.
+In Los Angeles he began a substantial career with MCA, Inc., the entertainment conglomerate that included Universal Pictures, Universal Television, and MCA Records.

 From 1988-1993 he served as President and General Manager of WWOR-TV (New York, New Jersey, and Connecticut), where he and his management team started the A+ For Kids public service campaign, which received an Emmy award and recognition as the 12th Point of Light from the first Bush administration.